House Extension Cost

 £40,000

-How Much Does An Extension Cost?
+How Much Is An Extension?

 When it comes to building an extension to the final cost will depend on a wide range of choices you make.
 The most important of those choices is the size and type of extension you choose to build.
 This is then followed by the level of finish you want.